quicwg/base-drafts/draft-ietf-quic-transport.md

 useful as a modern general-purpose transport protocol.
 Using UDP as the basis of QUIC is intended to address compatibility issues with legacy clients and middleboxes.
-QUIC authenticates all of its headers, preventing third parties from from changing them.
+QUIC authenticates all of its headers, preventing third parties from changing them.
 QUIC encrypts most of its headers, thereby limiting protocol evolution to QUIC endpoints only.
 Therefore, middleboxes, in large part, are not required to be updated as new protocol versions are deployed.
 This document describes the core QUIC protocol, including the conceptual design,